Farkadi06/signal-clone/README.md

 ## This project is Signal-clone :
    A cross-platform clone of the famous Signal platform.
 The application alow users to send one-to-one and group messages.
-I used to devollop the application :
+I used to devolop the application :
    - Expo - Cli
    - ReactNative - React-navigation
    - Firebase (FireStore + Firbase EmailPassword Auth ).